LOCATION AND DESCRIPTION

 Deer and grouse hunting may be productive throughout the area, especially where old fields, cutover timber, old strip-mine spoil banks, and brushy transition zones between woodlands and openlands exist.
 Rabbit hunting is optimal in brushy uplands and along field edges.
 Good squirrel hunting may be encountered in all the residual stands of timber.
-Woodlands dominated by hickories are usually best early in the season.
+Woodlands dominated by hickory trees are usually best early in the season.
 Later, squirrels are more scattered while feeding on acorns, beechnuts, and other fruits.
 Raccoon hunting is good throughout the area.
 General trapping is permitted on the area, but beaver trapping is restricted.
 Beaver may only be trapped with special permission.
 During years when beaver are causing unusual damage or problems, a drawing will be held to allow limited beaver trapping.

 Hunters (especially night hunters) and other area users should be aware that several highwalls and other forms of rough terrain exist and caution should be exercised.

-Limited fishing for largemouth bass, bluegills, redear sunfish, and channel catfish is available in area ponds.
+Limited fishing is available for largemouth bass, bluegills, redear sunfish, and channel catfish in area ponds.

-Woodbury provides habitats for species of animals not normally encountered in the hills of southeastern Ohio.
+Woodbury provides habitats for species of animals not normally encountered in the hills of eastern Ohio.
 Modern strip-mined land reclamation processes have caused the conversion of many acres of woodlands into extensive grass and brushlands.
 Bobolinks, normally a more northern species found primarily in the glaciated portions of Ohio, may be observed regularly during the summer months.
 Birds of prey are abundant, and uncommon species such as short-eared owls and rough-legged hawks reside here in the winter.
 Numerous small wetlands in the valleys attract waterfowl and shorebirds.